The Social Impact of Drug & Alcohol

 Unfortunately, more funds go to putting people in jail for drug-related crimes rather than pushing them to seek out rehabilitation and treatment.
 When, in reality, the focus should be on providing rehabilitation to drug addicts so that they can become productive members of society once more.

 The War on Drugs was an initiative started in the 1970s by President Nixon.
 Nixon’s goal was to eradicate the use of illicit drugs through escalating military and police involvement.
-Over the last forty-some years, illicit drugs were made to be less accessible with more severe punishments.
+Over the last fifty-some years, illicit drugs have become less accessible with more severe punishments.
+This process, however, led to the proliferation of violence and the mass incarceration of drug-related crimes.

 Since the 1970s, the American government spent $1 trillion on the cause, but it failed in certain aspects.
 Today, the drug crisis continues as drug addiction remains a severe problem.
+As a result, drug policy experts are working on different reforms to help deal with the situation by focusing on rehabilitation and decriminalizing/legalizing illicit drugs.

 Impact on Crime and Violence

-As the War on Drugs continues, the United States continues to have crowding issues within the jail systems.
-Every 25 seconds, someone gets arrested for drug possession.
+As the War on Drugs continues, the United States continues to have crowding issues within the jail systems; every 25 seconds, someone gets arrested for drug possession.
 This number has tripled since the 1980s.
+More than 80% of incarcerated individuals have used illegal drugs.
+Approximately 25% of these individuals admitted to committing crimes in order to get the money to satisfy their drug habit.
+Additionally, 1-in-5 of those incarcerated are individuals serving time for drug-related charges, including:

 1. Drug possession